Nameless Rumia's Wiki

 Misconceptions

-First off, Buddhism isn't this one-step solution for happiness, which is consumerist bunk, but it's also not antisocial or nihilistic, which are just disingenuous assumptions.12) Next, the average Buddhist layperson mediates very little, presumably coming from a failure to separate laypeople from monks.
-That's like watching a preacher, then going “You're a Christian?
+First off, Buddhism is not this one-step solution for happiness, which is consumerist bunk, but it's also not 'antisocial' or 'nihilistic', which are just disingenuous assumptions.11) Next, the average Buddhist layperson mediates very little, which may come from people failing to separate laypeople from monks.
+That's like seeing a preacher preach, then going “You're a Christian?
 So, you say shit in front of people?”

 Buddhism isn't really text heavy to begin with, unless you intend to be a monk, so what really matters is how the core lessons are communicated and how a layperson conducts themselves to alleviate suffering.
 The whole point of Buddhism is “look, we're all going through the bullshit, so learn to let go and show compassion to others”, meaning “drop the fucking ego” in the most contemporary terms.
 It's kinda like Stoicism.